AssTractionHero/cytube/docs/frequently-asked-questions.md

   * [Why does every video come up as "youtube.com/devicesupport"?](#why-does-every-video-come-up-as-youtubecomdevicesupport)
   * [Can you add a new media provider?](#can-you-add-a-new-media-provider)
-  * [How can I set a background image/customize my channel?](#how-can-i-set-a-background-imagecustomize-my-channel)
+  * [How can I set a background image / customize my channel?](#how-can-i-set-a-background-image-customize-my-channel)
   * [Why does the video show "Video format or MIME type not supported"?](#why-does-the-video-show-video-format-or-mime-type-not-supported)
   * [Why don't chat and the video load when I join a